-- Substitution of pneumatic or hydraulic cylinders, working as an air spring.
-The air pressure inside the rubber air bellow creates an axial force that produces an elevation stroke, pushes, tensions and swivel and fast fixation movements, making the air springs (pneumatic actuators) the best substitutes for traditional cylinders.
+The air actuator has been developed to be used instead of traditional rigid actuators such as pneumatic or hydraulic cylinders.
+The air pressure inside the rubber air bellow creates an axial force that produces an elevation stroke, pushes, tensions and swivel and fast fixation movements, making the air springs (air actuators) the best substitutes for traditional cylinders.

 It is the most widely used material in the air springs industry.
 Oria manufactures more than 100 models with this material.